kasparnoor/wufi-frontend/README.md

-# Wufi Storefront
+# Kraps Storefront

-Wufi is a modern, subscription-based pet e-commerce platform inspired by Chewy.com, tailored for the Estonian market.
+Kraps is a modern, subscription-based pet e-commerce platform inspired by Chewy.com, tailored for the Estonian market.
 This is the customer-facing storefront, built for performance, accessibility, and a seamless shopping experience.

 ## Project Overview